Jim Matkin: Early life

-Professional life
+Career

-While a University of British Columbia law faculty member, he was invited to be part of a government-appointed Committee of Special Advisors assembled to draft legislation which became the Labour Code of British Columbia Act of 1973.
+While a University of British Columbia law faculty member, Matkin was invited to be part of a government-appointed Committee of Special Advisors assembled to draft legislation which became the Labour Code of British Columbia Act of 1973.

 At age 30, he became deputy minister of labor in British Columbia.
 He was then the youngest deputy minister in the history of BC.
-From 1981 he was Deputy Minister of Intergovernmental Relations.
-He left the bureaucracy July 1, 1983, with the congratulations of Honorable Garde Gardom: " Mr. Matkin has performed long and in a most dedicated fashion, under two different administrations, always in the interests of the general public of our province.
+From 1981, he was deputy minister of intergovernmental relations.
+He left the bureaucracy on July 1, 1983, with the congratulations of Honorable Garde Gardom: " Mr. Matkin has performed long and in a most dedicated fashion, under two different administrations, always in the interests of the general public of our province.
 He's been a dedicated public servant."

-Non Obstante Clause
+Non obstante clause

-Matkin's associate, Paul C. Weiler, a former BC Labour Relations Board head, had written a McGill Law Journal paper that recommended a Non Obstante Clause be inserted in the Canadian constitution.
+Matkin's associate, Paul C. Weiler, a former BC Labour Relations Board head, had written a McGill Law Journal paper that recommended a non obstante clause be inserted in the Canadian constitution.
 This would allow a Canadian province to "opt out" of portions of the new constitution.
 Matkin's staff altered a "no author text" to include this concept.
 The "no author text" (or a document with no author named) was circulated at a constitutional conference attended by Canadian first ministers and their staff.
-This clause bears close resemblance to the Notwithstanding clause that ultimately became an ingredient in the Kitchen Accord among most Canadian provinces and the federal government of Canada.
+This clause bears close resemblance to the notwithstanding clause that ultimately became an ingredient in the Kitchen Accord among most Canadian provinces and the federal government of Canada.

 Later career

-"From 1983-93, he served as President and CEO of the B.C.
-Business Council...."
+From 1983 to 1993, Matkin served as president and CEO of the B.C.
+Business Council.
 He was also a director of the Bank of Canada, serving from 1992 to 1995.
 In 1996, Matkin was chosen to head a commission to oversee the reduction in size of the British Columbia fishing fleet.

-Matkin was a committee of one who investigated and in 2004 "denounced" the Vancouver Stock Exchange "as a breeding ground for swindles and laid the blame at the feet of the B.C.
-Securities Commission".
+Matkin was a committee of one who investigated and in 2004 "denounced" the Vancouver Stock Exchange "as a breeding ground for swindles", and laid the blame at the feet of the B.C.
+Securities Commission.

 "...[H]is report served as an official wake-up call.
 The exchange began blackballing miscreant promoters, then merged with the Alberta Stock Exchange to form the Canadian Venture Exchange, and was later acquired by the more respectable Toronto Stock Exchange, resulting in the TSX Venture Exchange."